operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 ## Catalog Operator

-The Catalog Operator is responsible for resolving ClusterServiceVersions and the required resources they specify.
-It is also responsible for watching CatalogSources.
-It updates to packages in channels, and upgrading them (optionally automatically) to the latest available versions.
-It also starts and maintains pods required to provide the grpc endpoints from container images those CatalogSources identify.
+The Catalog Operator is responsible for monitoring `Subscriptions`, `CatalogSources` and the catalogs themselves.
+When it finds a new or changed `Subscription`, it builds out the subscribed Operator.
+When it finds a new or changed CatalogSource it builds out the required catalog, if appropriate, and begins regular monitoring of the package in the catalog.
+The packages in the catalog will include various `ClusterServiceVersions`, `CustomResourceDefinitions` and a channel list for each package.
+A catalog has packages.
+A package has channels and CSVs.
+A Channels identifies a specific CSV.
+The CSVs identify specific CRDs.

-The process works this way.
-A user that wishes to track a package in a channel creates a Subscription resource configuring the desired package, channel, and the catalog source from which to pull updates.
-When updates are found, an appropriate InstallPlan is written into the namespace on behalf of the user.
-Users can also create their own InstallPlan resource directly, containing the names of the desired ClusterServiceVersions and an approval strategy.
-The Catalog Operator will then create an execution plan for the creation of all of the required resources and update the InstallPlan with that information.
+A user wanting a specific operator creates a `Subscription` which identifies a catalog, operator and channel within that operator.
+The Catalog Operator then receives that information and queries the catalog for the latest version of the channel requested.
+Then it looks up the appropriate `ClusterServiceVersion` identified by the channel and turns that into an `InstallPlan`.
+When updates are found in the catalog for the channel, a similar process occurs resulting in a new `InstallPlan`.
+(Users can also create an InstallPlan resource directly, containing the names of the desired ClusterServiceVersions and an approval strategy.)

-If manual approval is required, the Catalog Operator now waits for the InstallPlan to be marked `approved`.
-Otherwise, it moves on to the next step.
+When the Catalog Operator find a new `InstallPlan`, even though it likely created it, it will create an "execution plan" and embed that into the `InstallPlan` to create all of the required resources.
+Once approved, whether manually or automatically, the Catalog Operator will implement its portion of the the execution plan, satisfying the underlying expectations of the OLM Operator.

-Then Catalog Operator will create all of the resources in an InstallPlan; this should independently satisfy the OLM Operator, which will complete the operator deployment.
+The OLM Operator will then pickup the installation and carry it through to completion of everything required in the identified CSV.

 ### InstallPlan Control Loop